charmplusplus/collectiveSim/README.md

 ## allGather

 allGather lets you gather data distributed accross different chare array elements.
-The library provides 3 algorithms for doing the allGather operations, namely naive, hypercube and flooding.
+The library provides 3 algorithms for doing the allGather operations, namely ring, hypercube and flooding.

 ### How to use